 The Company also maintains a defined benefit plan for certain non-U.S. employees of its HalioDx subsidiary.
-The pension liability is included in other long-term liabilities on the Company's consolidated balance sheets and totaled \$1.1 million and zero as of December 31, 2021 and 2020, respectively.
+The pension liability is included in other long-term liabilities on the Company's consolidated balance sheets and totaled \$0.7 million and \$1.1 million as of December 31, 2022 and 2021, respectively.